 - Untreated Wood: Pine or cedar boxes held together with wooden dowels rather than metal screws.

-- Fungal Innovations: As discussed in our guide on Mushroom Burial Suits, mycelium-based vessels are gaining popularity for their ability to neutralize toxins in the body.
+- Fungal Innovations: Mycelium-based shrouds and suits are gaining attention for their ability to help break down the body and neutralize toxins in the soil.

 3. Body Care and Transportation